GraphWalker: Agentic Knowledge Graph Question Answering via Synthetic Trajectory Curriculum: GraphWalker Framework

 We first construct GraphSynth, a 15k corpus of KG-grounded interaction trajectories, using a four-phase pipeline designed to promote structural diversity, incorporate weak supervision, and simulate realistic interaction.

 \textbf{Phase 1: Constrained Random Walk on KG.}

-We first extract the predicate set $\mathcal{P}$ and the seed entity set $\mathcal{E}$ from the SPARQL logical forms of all the training splits of CWQ, WebQSP, and GrailQA.
+We first extract the predicate set $\mathcal{P}$ and the seed entity set $\mathcal{E}$ from the SPARQL logical forms of the CWQ training split.
 Despite using seen atomic relations, our CRW systematically recombines them into unobserved topological structures to drive compositional generalization.
 Starting from a seed entity $e_0 \in \mathcal{E}$, we perform constrained random walks over relations in $\mathcal{P}$ to generate structurally diverse reasoning paths.
 As shown in Figure~\ref{fig:crw_paths}(a), we introduce two complementary families of reasoning structures. \textbf{Composition chains} span \textbf{2--5 hops}, capturing sequential multi-hop exploration patterns. \textbf{Conjunction graphs} (denoted as \textbf{2I} in Figure~\ref{fig:crw_paths}(a)) originate from two distinct topic entities and converge on a shared target entity.
 Formally, each transition samples a relation--node pair subject to the predicate constraint:

 where $\mathcal{N}(e_t,r_t)$ denotes the set of neighbors reachable from $e_t$ via relation $r_t$, and the cardinality constraint $d_{\min} \leq |\mathcal{N}(e_t,r_t)| \leq d_{\max}$ ensures that sampled relations are neither trivially unique nor excessively branching, thereby promoting structural diversity while avoiding degenerate or uninformative paths.